Vizonex/OSSM/README.md

 This new platform will have the following features...

-- Logins with a non-trackable capchas.
+- Logins with non-trackable capchas.
 - Zero Paywalls (You don't need to log in to view your favorite person)
 - No Ads / As long as the person hosting is ok with no ads...
 - Easy to acess api for developers and webscrapers who want to view thier favorite creators differently